North Christian Church: Berm and driveways

+Hedges divide the parking lot into four sections.

 A driveway leads from the curve where Sycamore Street becomes Tipton Lane, near the southwest corner of the site.
-East of the building, a pair of one-way driveways leads from Tipton Lane, ending at a parking lot east of the building.
+East of the building, a pair of one-way driveways leads from Tipton Lane, ending at a parking lot.
 The eastern driveways travel through a grove of native hardwoods, planted so that visitors on the driveways cannot see the building until they reach the parking lot.
 The parking lot itself is divided into four sections by 6 ft hedges made of arborvitae, and there are additional hedges surrounding the parking lot on all sides except the west, concealing parked cars from view.
 The layout of the hedges evokes the pews in traditional churches.
 Both the western driveway and the parking lot lead to one-way loops, which connect with the vehicle drop-offs.
 A pathway leads from the parking lot to the steps outside the main entrance, passing through the vehicle drop-off.